sanniruo/locuszoomplot/README.md

 		Prefix for the plots name.

 	--Nrows=NROWS
 		Number of rows for genes.
-Default is 4.
+Default is 4. (optional)

 	--proteinCodingOnly=PROTEINCODINGONLY
 		Whether to print only protein coding genes.
-Default is TRUE.
+Default is TRUE. (optional)

 	-h, --help
 		Show this help message and exit